 While a chronic cough can feel isolating, you are not alone.
 Listen to this patient’s perspective on living with chronic cough.
 Oftentimes people find comfort and support in reaching out to others experiencing similar challenges.
 In sharing stories, voicing frustrations and affirming hopeful resolution, you can ease the emotional toll chronic cough has on your life.

 Check out some of the supportive resources available to you:

 Online Support Communities

-The American Lung Association has online communities on Inspire.com for individuals living with lung disease.
-Registration is free to join a community.
+The American Lung Association has free online communities on Inspire.com for individuals living with chronic cough and living with lung disease.
 Members can choose their level of participation and engagement.
 This online forum is a place for members to discuss challenges of living with chronic lung conditions and diseases.

 You may qualify to participate in a clinical trial, a regulated research study in which people volunteer to test new treatments or therapies.
 It is important to consider all treatment options when living with lung disease.